 This Skinny Shrimp Broccoli Pasta Alfredo is a simple pasta recipe with a delicious light and creamy sauce that you can whip up easily on busy weeknights.

 Greek yogurt is a staple in my house.
-So, I use it instead of sour cream in Mexican recipes.
-I use it in place of vegetable oil in baking recipes.
-I use it instead of ricotta cheese in lasagna recipes; and I even use it is my pasta recipes to thicken the sauce and give it a light and creamy texture like I did with this Skinny Broccoli Shrimp Pasta Alfredo:
+So, I use it instead of sour cream in Tex Mex recipes like my Chicken Burrito Bowl and in place of vegetable oil in baking recipes.
+I use it instead of ricotta cheese in lasagna recipes; and I even use it is my pasta recipes to thicken the sauce and give it a light and creamy texture like I did with this Shrimp Broccoli Pasta Alfredo.

 All coming together in a light and creamy sauce that will rival its calorie-dense counterpart!
-It’s lightened up with vegetable broth but has elements of creaminess from the non fat plain greek yogurt and that toss of cheese in the end.
+This shrimp broccoli pasta Alfredo is lightened up with vegetable broth but has elements of creaminess from the non fat plain greek yogurt and that toss of cheese in the end.

 Greek Yogurt is an Alfredo game changer.
 And you need to experience it to know it!

 - Chicken Broccoli Pasta Alfredo

 - Cauliflower Mac and Cheese

 If you’ve tried this feel good Shrimp Broccoli Pasta Alfredo recipe or any other recipe on FeelGoodFoodie, then don’t forget to rate the recipe and leave me a comment below!
 I would love to hear about your experience making it.
 And if you snapped some shots of it, share it with me on Instagram so I can repost on my stories!